aws-solutions/streaming-data-solution-for-amazon-kinesis-and-amazon-msk/README.md

 ├── source
-│   ├── bin                  [Entrypoint of the CDK application] │   ├── docs                 [Architecture diagrams for each solution] │   ├── kinesis              [Demo applications for the KPL and Apache Flink] │   ├── lambda               [Custom resources for features not supported by CloudFormation] │   ├── lib                  [Constructs for the components of the solution]
+│   ├── bin                  [Entrypoint of the CDK application] │   ├── docs                 [Architecture diagrams for each solution] │   ├── labs                 [Templates for the Amazon MSK Labs] │   ├── kinesis              [Demo applications for the KPL and Apache Flink] │   ├── lambda               [Custom resources for features not supported by CloudFormation] │   ├── lib                  [Constructs for the components of the solution]